razonyang/hugo-theme-bootstrap-skeleton/README.md

 This template supports GitHub Pages, Docker image, Netlify out-of-box.
 See also [Deployment](https://hbs.razonyang.com/v1/en/docs/deployment/) for getting more detail.

+The following parameters also need to be tweaked.

+- Replace the `utterances.repo` with your own to get notified when someone comments.
+- Modify the `repo` to your own, or delete it if it's unused.
+- `contact.endpoint`.

+There are some hooks under the `layouts/partials/hooks` folder for showing how to use them, please feel free to delete them.

 ## Documentations

 - [English](https://hbs.razonyang.com/v1/en/)